bkatzung/kcsg-kartra-pages/readme.txt

 to WordPress mode, but with a couple of differences:

 1. You paste the Kartra Embed code (or URL portion from it) into the Embed code/URL input of the KCSG Kartra Pages controls area in the page editor instead of into a custom HTML block.
-2. When you select the Kartra Live option and click Apply, KKP uses a custom, second-stage page loader script which will be served directly from WordPress.
+2. When you select the Kartra Live option and click Apply, KKP saves a copy of SEO settings and Open Graph data from Kartra in WordPress.
+3. The custom page loader includes the SEO and Open Graph data previously fetched from Kartra and serves the second-stage page loader script directly from WordPress.
-3. The custom page loader uses your WordPress site icons instead of the Kartra site icons (so you won't need to associate your Kartra pages with a custom domain in order to get the site icon branding that's already on your WordPress domain).
+4. The custom page loader uses your WordPress site icons instead of the Kartra site icons (so you won't need to associate your Kartra pages with a custom domain in order to get the site icon branding that's already on your WordPress domain).

 Once set up, A WordPress visitor's browser will display a Kartra page in Kartra Live mode by following this three-step process: